-3. adidas Men’s Sport Performance Climalite Boxer Brief
+5. adidas Men’s Sport Performance Climalite

+These performance boxer briefs from Adidas reduce chafing and are moisture-wicking, and they provide a two-in-one solution to wearing compression garments.
 Compression shorts fall somewhere in the shorts-underwear spectrum, and these are designed to fit more in the latter category.
 Even though they’re sold as underwear, they still provide many of the benefits of compression shorts.
-These are made from 91% polyester and 9% spandex, and are great under your workout shorts, or as a warm layer during the winter months.
+These are made from 91% polyester and 9% spandex and are great under your workout shorts or as a warm layer during the winter months.

-Cons: Somewhat tight in the crotch area.
+Cons: Can be a little tight in the crotch area for some customers.

 6. CompressionZ Men’s Compression Shorts